TritonDataCenter/sdc-fwrule/docs/rules.md

     FROM tag www TO any ALLOW tcp (port 80 AND port 443)

 Allows HTTP and HTTPS traffic from any IP to all webservers.

+    FROM tag www TO any ALLOW tcp ports 80, 443, 8000-8100

+Allows traffic on HTTP, HTTPS and common alternative HTTP ports from any IP to all webservers.

     FROM any TO all vms ALLOW icmp TYPE 8 CODE 0